kgensheimer/ahch_app/README.md

-static/; for static assets such as non-dynamic web pages. public/; for public assets (stylesheets, images, JS) tasks/; contains any setup scripts like seed.js to seed the database
+static/; for static assets such as non-dynamic web pages. public/; for public assets (stylesheets, images, JS) tasks/; contains any setup scripts like seed.js to seed the database models/; contains the mongoose database schema data/; contains the functions for the database
 ```

 ## Authors